 What are the signs and symptoms of placenta previa?

 - Bleeding a small amount (spotting) or a large amount, usually late in the second trimester

 How is placenta previa diagnosed?

-Placenta previa is often found during a normal pregnancy visit with your caregiver.
+Placenta previa is often found during a normal pregnancy visit with your healthcare provider.
 The later in your pregnancy it is found, the higher the risk that it will not go away.
-Your caregiver will ask about your health and any previous pregnancies.
-Tell him if you have had past uterine surgeries or procedures.
-Your caregiver may check your cervix by gently putting a speculum into your vagina.
-A speculum is a tool that opens your vagina to help your caregiver see your cervix.
+Your provider will ask about your health and any past pregnancies.
+Tell him or her if you have had past uterine surgeries or procedures.
+Your provider may check your cervix by gently putting a speculum into your vagina.
+A speculum is a tool that opens your vagina to help your healthcare provider see your cervix.
 You may also need any of the following:

-- Doppler ultrasound: A Doppler ultrasound may be done to check if your placenta has grown into the wall of your uterus.
+- A Doppler ultrasound may be done to check if your placenta has grown into the wall of your uterus.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your pelvis.
-MRI pictures may show where your placenta is in your uterus.
-An MRI may also show if and how deep your placenta has grown into your uterine wall.
-You may be given dye to help the placenta show up better in the pictures.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
-Do not enter the MRI room with anything made of metal.
+- MRI pictures show how and where your placenta is growing.
+You may be given contrast liquid to help your placenta show up better in pictures.
+Tell your provider if you have ever had an allergic reaction to contrast liquid.
+Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the provider if you have any metal in or on your body.